Checkouts & Renewals

 - Learn more about how auto-renewals work.

-- Limited Status Cards: up to 1 hold on physical items
+- Limited Status Cards: Up to 1 hold on physical items, except for SJ Access Devices.

 Place holds on items you want to check out.
 When you receive a notice your items are ready, pick them up at your selected location.